What is employee financial wellness?

 Please add more detail.

 I am satisfied with my salary and benefits.

 Our company supports your financial wellbeing.
 Please give details to help us understand your response.

 4. Conversational Intelligence and analytics software

 This can help you to understand what employees are saying about financial wellness, whatever platform they’re saying it.
-From the contact centre to social media to online reviews—and everywhere in between.
+From the contact center to social media to online reviews—and everywhere in between.

 With omni-channel listening, you’ll hear every voice, even the quiet ones.
 The software combs through every platform to understand how employees feel about your company.
 Using natural language processing, conversational intelligence and analytics software knows the difference in